 There are four possible steps:

-1. Step No 1 is a meeting at the first administrative level, usually with the department Chair, supervisor or equivalent.
-A grievance at step 1 can be oral, but UTFA recommends that the result is documented in order to prevent future misunderstandings.
-A Step 1 grievance must be presented within 20 working days of the date on which the member knew or should have known of the issue in question.
+1. Step No. 1 is a meeting at the first administrative level, usually with the department Chair, supervisor or equivalent.
+A grievance at Step No. 1 can be oral, but UTFA recommends that the result is documented in order to prevent future misunderstandings.
+A Step No. 1 grievance must be presented within 20 working days of the date on which the member knew or should have known of the issue in question.
 UTFA may ask for an extension of this timeline in some circumstances.

 2. If the grievance is not resolved at Step No. 1, it can be referred to Step No. 2.
-At Step No 2, the grievance is presented to the Dean, Principal, Chief Librarian or equivalent in your division.
+At Step No. 2, the grievance is presented to the Dean, Principal, Chief Librarian or equivalent in the member’s division.
 A grievance meeting is usually held, and a written decision must be issued within 15 working days.

-4. Failing a satisfactory resolution of the grievance under Step No. 3, you may refer to the Grievance Review Panel (Step No. 4), Grievances at Step No. 4 are decided after a hearing by an internal committee consisting of an expert external Chair and two colleagues.
+4. Failing a satisfactory resolution of the grievance under Step No. 3, you may refer to the Grievance Review Panel (Step No. 4).
+Grievances at Step No. 4 are decided after a hearing by an internal committee consisting of an expert external Chair and two internal colleagues.

 Please refer to Article 7 of the Memorandum of Agreement for important details about the grievance procedure.